stackforge/pecan/docs/source/quick_start.rst

 **index**: Is *exposed* as the root of the application, so anything that hits '/' will touch this method.
+Since we are doing some validation and want to pass any errors we might get to the template, we set ``errors`` to receive anything that ``request.validation_error`` returns.

 **handle_form**: It receives 2 parameters (*name* and *age*) that are validated through the *SampleForm* schema class.